The-Airplane-Project/Remote-Controlled-Airplane/README.md

 Engine stop: option button \
 Elevator trim Up: RB button (2 deg per press, max 10 deg)\
 Elevator trim Down: LB button (2 deg per press, max 10 deg)\

+## To run ROS
+in catkin_ws/devel, run the following commands: setup.bat call local_setup.bat

+Launch ros_node and rviz (will integrate to a roslaunch file in the future), use rviz setting stored in src of the_professional folder